Colorado Rangers: Colorado Rangers reserve academy

-The Colorado Rangers operate their own grant funded reserve law enforcement academy, approved by the Colorado Peace Officer Standards and Training Board.
-The Police Academy has graduated nine classes since its inauguration in 2018.
-The most recent class completed on 31-October-2021 and a future class is being planned to begin in the fall of 2023.
+The Colorado Rangers operate and manage reserve law enforcement training academies, approved by the Colorado Peace Officer Standards and Training Board.
+The Rangers have graduated nine classes since its inauguration in 2018.
+The 10th Academy began in November 2023 and graduated 18 new sworn personnel in May 2024.

-The academy provides tuition free reserve officer training for those who agree to serve as a Colorado Ranger for a minimum of 3 years and a minimum of 150 duty hours per year.
-Cadets that do not serve for 3 years or cadets in training for outside agencies are welcome to attend and required to pay tuition.
-Before attending a law enforcement academy, all cadets must first pass a rigorous background check and psychological examination and meet all standards required to be hired as law enforcement officers.
+The academy provides tuition free reserve officer training for those who agree to serve as a Colorado Ranger for 3 years with a minimum of 150 duty hours per year.
+Cadets sponsored by or intending to serve other police agencies can be accepted with paid tuition.

-Colorado Rangers utilize several training facilities throughout Colorado, all Academy courses are typically held at Flatrock Regional Training Center in Commerce City, CO. and lead by instructors from the Colorado Rangers, Adams County, and other agencies.
+Before attending the academy, all cadets must pass a rigorous background check and psychological examination as well as meet all P.O.S.T standards required to be hired as law enforcement officers.
+Due to cost associated with training and the nature of the Ranger's academy providing officers that will go on to staff many local agencies and various assignments, only competitively exceptional applicants are accepted.

 The Colorado Rangers maintains a cadre of training personnel which includes an Academy Director and a number of highly qualified instructors in firearms, medical, arrest control, active-shooter, Taser, OC, driving, law, and academics.
-Colorado Rangers instructors also support training for outside agencies and lead approximately 1,200 hours of unpaid instructor time in 2021 to support other training programs.
+Colorado Rangers instructors also support training for outside agencies and lead and support other law enforcement training programs throughout Colorado.